tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Peek-Messages.md

 ---
-title: "Peek Messages"
-ms.custom: na
+title: Peek Messages (REST API) - Azure Storage
+description: The Peek Messages operation retrieves one or more messages from the front of the queue, but does not alter the visibility of the message.
+author: pemari-msft

-ms.date: 2016-06-29
+ms.date: 09/20/2019
-ms.prod: azure
-ms.reviewer: na
 ms.service: storage
-ms.suite: na
-ms.tgt_pltfrm: na
 ms.topic: reference
-ms.assetid: d2d5151d-6bc1-4bd5-be13-d3eece4bdd57
-caps.latest.revision: 48
-author: tamram
-manager: carolz
-translation.priority.mt:
-  - de-de
-  - es-es
-  - fr-fr
-  - it-it
-  - ja-jp
-  - ko-kr
-  - pt-br
-  - ru-ru
-  - zh-cn
-  - zh-tw
+ms.author: pemari
 ---

 # Peek Messages

-This operation retrieves one or more messages from the front of the queue, but does not alter the visibility of the message.
+The `Peek Messages` operation retrieves one or more messages from the front of the queue, but does not alter the visibility of the message.

 ## Request
  The `Peek Messages` request may be constructed as follows.
 HTTPS is recommended.
 Replace *myaccount* with the name of your storage account, and `myqueue` with the name of your queue: